-Other birds we may well find in the Rio Claro area include Wattled Jacana (the subspecies here is all black!), Laughing and Bat Falcons, Plumbeous Pigeon, Orange-chinned Parakeet, Striped Cuckoo, Gray-rumped and Short-tailed Swifts, Rufous-breasted Hermit, Long-billed Hermit (split from Long-tailed), Western White-tailed and Northern Violaceous Trogons, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, the attractive but sedate Barred Puffbird, Chestnut-mandibled Toucan, Collared Aracari, Olivaceous Piculet, and Crimson-crested, Red-rumped and Cinnamon Woodpeckers.
+Other birds we may well find in the Rio Claro area include Laughing and Bat Falcons, Plumbeous Pigeon, Orange-chinned Parakeet, Striped Cuckoo, Grey-rumped and Short-tailed Swifts, Rufous-breasted and Long-billed Hermits, White-tailed and Gartered Trogons, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, the attractive but sedate Barred Puffbird, Chestnut-mandibled Toucan, Collared Aracari, Olivaceous Piculet, and Crimson-crested, Red-rumped and Cinnamon Woodpeckers.

-We will also find a few of the more difficult species here, such as Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena (split from Dull-mantled) and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy-Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood-Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, or Tawny-crested and Scarlet-browed Tanagers.
+We will also find a few of the more difficult species here, which include Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, and Tawny-crested and Scarlet-browed Tanagers.

 Classic Colombia: Day 16 Today we shall again visit one or more of the sites near Rio Claro before heading west to Medellin for an overnight stay.

 Classic Colombia: Day 17 Early this morning we will take a short trip to a small reserve that protects a fragment of cloud forest near the city where we will hope to see the very rare Yellow-headed Manakin.
 This beautiful manakin was discovered breeding here a couple of years ago and it has since become a reliable site at which to find this generally very rarely seen species.
 We may also see Colombian Chachalaca and Red-bellied Grackle here.

 After our birding in the Medellin area, we will take a flight to Santa Marta.
-On arrival we will make our way up to El Dorado lodge, near to San Lorenzo, for a three nights stay, noting our first Santa Marta endemics as we go.
+On arrival we will make our way up to El Dorado lodge, near San Lorenzo, for a three nights stay, noting our first Santa Marta endemics as we go.
 As with the Chocó, no ‘classic’ Colombia birding tour could omit to go to Santa Marta.
-We have even had to extend our stay a little in these wonderful mountains as the number of endemics and the time required to find them has increased!
+We have even had to extend our stay in these wonderful mountains as the number of endemics and the time required to find them has increased!